chris-devel0per/HTML-css-php-calendar/README.md

 ![image](https://user-images.githubusercontent.com/101336067/157666778-5ca9fd3c-bc5b-4b90-84de-c073cd4e867f.png)

+## What's new in the update ?

+>In this update you can block dates so they dont apear in the calendar .
+>You can add them in line 5 .
+Have a look at line 6 so you know how to add dates

 ## How to install it ?
 >Just download it and upload it to you webserver and then it should work